Syntax-Souljahs/Syntax-Souljahs.github.io/index.md

 ![login-page.png](img%2Flogin-page.png)

-once you login you are greeted by a welcoming welcoming home screen with a bunch of pages you can visit
+once you login you are greeted by a welcoming home screen with a bunch of pages you can visit

 ![signin-landing-page.png](img%2Fsignin-landing-page.png)
 ![signin-landing-page2.png](img%2Fsignin-landing-page2.png)